-Is the influencer posting just once?
+4. Length of Term: Is the influencer posting just once?
 Or is the influencer working with you for a period of time, say three, six, or 12 months, with certain deliverables for each month?

 The longer the duration of the contract, the higher the influencer rates.
 But you can also expect to ask for a discount if you enter into a long-term partnership with a social media influencer.
 You may want to consider building the foundations of your brand ambassador program.

 These are the big four determinants of costs associated with social media influencers.
 But influencer pricing isn’t limited to these factors alone.

 For instance, do you expect an influencer not to work with other competing brands?
 Demanding exclusivity in your contract means you’ll be paying extra for influencer partnerships — since signing a non-compete agreement means asking an influencer to give up on potential income.

 Similarly, the price tag is also dependent on the social media platform.
 The rates differ widely from Instagram influencers with a niche audience to mega influencers on Youtube.